Experimenting with artificial intelligence and machine learning at the Library of Congress.

 - Experimental Access: exploring experimental ways of providing access to the Library's digital collections

-- Humans in the Loop: an experimental humans in the loop workflow for pairing human decision-making with automated processes
+- Humans-in-the-Loop: an experimental humans in the loop workflow for pairing human decision-making with automated processes

 - Newspaper Navigator by 2020 Innovator in Residence Ben Lee